learn-co-curriculum/dsc-pandas-series-and-dataframes/README.md

 ## Explanation
 Above we used the map method for pandas series.
 This allows us to pass a function that will be applied to each and every data entry within the series.
 As shorthand, we could also pass a lambda function to determine whether or not each row was on the N line or not.
 `df['On_N_Line'] = df.LINENAME.map(lambda x: 'N' in x)`
 This is shorter and equivalent to the above functions defined above.
-Lambda functions are often more convenient shorthand, but have less functionality then defining functions explicitly.
+Lambda functions are often more convenient, but have less functionality then defining functions explicitly.

 ## Cleaning Column Names
 Sometimes, you have messy column names